AlphaChallenge details, schedule, rules, and contact form

 - Each team must consist of three full-time MBA students, of which at least two must be first year students.
 Masters of Finance students are also allowed.

-- Student teams will be making three (3) recommendations: a long and a short from a pre-defined universe of stocks, and also a “wildcard” (long only) with parameters on the wildcard to be outlined closer to the competition.
+- Student teams will be making two (2) recommendations: a long from a pre-defined universe of stocks, and also a “wildcard” (long only) with parameters on the wildcard to be outlined closer to the competition.

 - For the defined universe, each team will receive an email approximately one month in advance of the competition, informing them of the universe of stocks available for recommendation.
 The available stocks will be selected from specific industries and exclude companies in which trading is not considered sufficiently liquid.
-From the list of available stocks, students must make one, and only one, buy recommendation as well as one, and only one, sell recommendation.
-(Note(1): if the stock submitted with your resume is in the universe, it cannot be used as any of your pitches (“long,” “short,” nor "wildcard"); Note(2): the additional “wildcard” selection can come from the universe, but it does not have to; Note(3): the "wildcard" selection must be a US *traded* name, but does not need to be a US domiciled company).
-The investment horizon is twelve months and the students should assume they represent a $1 billion fund that will fully invest in these three (3) positions.
+From the list of available stocks, students must make one, and only one, buy recommendation.
+(Note(1): if the stock submitted with your resume is in the universe, it cannot be used as any of your pitches (“long" nor "wildcard"); Note(2): the additional “wildcard” selection can come from the universe, but it does not have to; Note(3): the "wildcard" selection must be a US *traded* name, but does not need to be a US domiciled company).
+The investment horizon is twelve months and the students should assume they represent a $1 billion fund that will fully invest in these two (2) positions.

 - Students will be permitted to use any research tools that are available through their respective school, including Bloomberg, FactSet, StockVal, professionally prepared equity research and industry contacts.
 FactSet will be made available to each participating student.

-- Presentations must be submitted electronically as three (3) individual PowerPoint files.
-A template will be provided when the universe is distributed on Nov 8th.
+- Presentations must be submitted electronically as two (2) individual PowerPoint files.
+A template will be provided when the universe is distributed, no later than Nov 6th.
 File names must include the name of the team’s school, type of pitch, and the stock ticker (example: UNC-Long-MSFT.pptx).
 Presentations should not contain any video or other excessively large data objects.
-Presentations must be emailed to the event coordinators (Peter Orlando and Griffin Boss) no later than 8:00pm EST, Sunday, November 24, 2019.
+Presentations must be emailed to the event coordinators (Pedro Dias de Souza, Stephen Dye, and Ben Ivey) no later than 8:00pm EST, Sunday, November 22, 2020.